FilipaGo/home-4-us/README.md

 <br></br>
 ![Benchmarking Presentation Example Page](_images_readme/benchmarking_example.jpg) *Example page from the Benchmarking Analysis presentation to the client.
-You can check out the complete analysis [here](_docs_readme/benchmarking_structure.xlsx "Websites' Structure Benchmarking Analysis") and [there](_docs_readme/benchmarking_strong-and-weak.pdf "Websites' Strengths and Weaknesses Benchmarking Analysis") (you can't preview the files here; you have to download the documents... sorry).*
+You can check out the complete analysis [here](_docs_readme/benchmarking_structure.xlsx "Websites' Structure Benchmarking Analysis") and [there](_docs_readme/benchmarking_strong-and-weak.pdf "Websites' Strengths and Weaknesses Benchmarking Analysis") (you can't preview the files on Github; you have to download the documents... sorry).*

 <br></br>
 ![Old Information Architecture](_images_readme/info_arch_old.jpg)